ClinicWave/clinicwave-documentation/clinicwave-overview-11.md

 ### Address Domain
 - The address domain was taken up in this session.
-- An `Address` entity was created with fields like address, country, city, state, province, postal code.
+- An `Address` entity was created with fields like addressLine, country, city, state, province, postal code.
 - A one-to-one relationship was established between `User` and `Address` entities, where each user will have only one postal address.

 ### User Type Entity